 In video, raw data is frequently little more than click-stream information from the remote control (set-top box) data, or a list of frames that match an ingested stream (Smart TV data).

-This data is messy and complex, and like a visitor to a restaurant who wants more than a raw fish dumped on his plate, most agencies or networks don’t want to be ingesting that kind of raw data.
+This data is messy and complex, and like a visitor to a restaurant who wants more than a raw fish dumped on his or her plate, most agencies or networks probably don’t want to be ingesting that kind of raw data.

 Most people, when they request “raw” data mean that they want a granular, sanitised dataset that they can drill down to the level of an individual device.
-They want any inconsistencies in the data smoothed out, they want the population to have been made representative of the country, and they want data they can trust, and that won’t make them look silly in front of clients.
+They want any inconsistencies in the data smoothed out, they want the population to have been made representative of the market they are measuring, and they want data they can trust, and that won’t make them look silly in front of clients.

 In other words, they want the opposite of raw data.
 They want finely prepared fish.
 There are three key steps to make your data sushi appetising and palatable, as follows:.